CancerRxGene/gdsctools/doc/index.rst

 joint effort of the groups of `Mathew Garnett (Sanger Institute) <http://www.sanger.ac.uk/people/directory/garnett-mathew>`_ and `Julio Saez-Rodriguez (RWTH Aachen & EMBL-EBI) <http://www.combine.rwth-aachen.de/index.php/people/julio-saez-rodriguez.html>`_.

 It contains utilities to find significant associations between drugs and genomic features (e.g., gene mutation) based on an ANOVA analysis.
-Note, however, that other methods based on e.g., Elastic Net are also available.
-Besides, the library should also be useful in manipulating dedicated data sets such as IC50 or MoBEM (genomic features) data structures.
+Other methods, such as multi-factorial linear models based on Elastic Net are also available.
+Besides, the library should also be useful for manipulating dedicated data sets such as IC50 (drug response) or MoBEM (genomic features) data structures.
+Hence, we hope that GDSCTools serves as basis for other scientists to develop further methods.